officialrajdeepsingh/awesome-nextjs/README.md

 - [Flowbite Icon](https://flowbite.com/icons/): Flowbite Icons is a 487+ free and open-source SVG icon library. it is compatible with Flowbite and Tailwind CSS based on solid and outline styles with React (JSX) and Figma support.
 - [Hero Icons](https://heroicons.com/): Beautiful hand-crafted SVG icons, by the makers of Tailwind CSS.
 - [Lucide](https://lucide.dev/): Beautiful & consistent icons Made by the community.
-- [Eva Icons](): Eva Icons is a pack of more than 480 beautifully crafted Open Source icons for common use.
+- [Eva Icons](): Eva Icons is a pack of over 480 beautifully crafted Open Source icons for common use.
 - [Icon Monstr](https://iconmonstr.com/): iconmonstr is a free, monstrously big and continuously growing icon library.
-- [Icon SVG](https://iconsvg.xyz/): ICONSVG is a tool to simplify the process of finding and generating common icons for your project.
+- [Icon SVG](https://iconsvg.xyz/): ICONSVG is a tool to simplify finding and generating common icons for your project.
 - [Iconoir](https://iconoir.com/): Iconoir is an open-source library with 1300+ unique SVG icons, designed on a 24x24 pixels grid.
 No premium icons, no email sign-up, no newsletters.
 - [Icons download](https://icons.download/): Open-source free universal icons.